szaumoor/ZSTweaks/ZSTweaks/README.md

 Too little seeds and too little damage.
 From 4 seeds that do 2d8 to 10 that do 3d8+5.
 The original is way too unremarkable for a level 6 spell.
 Additionally, the description will mention the fact that they are thrown with a +2 THAC0 bonus.
 Additionally, the seeds no longer bypass most physical protections due to an enchantment level of +6, so now it will be considered +2.

-**Component 320:** Make Nature's Beauty a bit more likely to kill humanoid enemies outright
+**Component 320:** Make Nature's Beauty a bit more likely to kill humanoid enemies, and make blinded enemies immune

 Nature's beauty is the druidic Wail of the Banshee (only for humanoids anyway), but it is fairly unlikely to kill (especially considering druids cannot have a Necromancy bonus to spells -- without save editing or special kits that is).
 Save bonus is now +1 instead of +3.

+Additionally, much like IWDEE, blinded enemies are not affected, which is to be expected given the nature of the spell.

 **Component 330:** Make Cleric's level 7 version of confusion act like Chaos (-4 saving throw penalty)